-I’m from the Caribbean, from Dominican Republic to be specific hehe.
+I’m from the Caribbean, from the Dominican Republic to be specific hehe.
 I grew up surrounded by beaches, sea, coconuts and palm trees.
-Since I was little I’ve been interested in bright colors and organic textures
+Since I was little I’ve been interested in bright colors and organic textures.

 2. Tell us about your aesthetic.

 I always try to make my work feel organic, with textures and shapes.
 I love to use a color palette that reflects that feeling of “eternal summer” because it is part of my life and would like to transmit it.

 3. What is your favourite medium and why?

 I like to experiment in different mediums but lately, I’ve been working more digital (it’s all fault of the iPad Pro).
 Right now I’m working on a piece for an exhibition where I will be using acrylic on wood, let’s see!

 4. What is your artistic process like?